patrol-e2e-testing

 Key Patrol conventions:

-Follow the steps below when implementing or updating Patrol tests.
+Follow these steps when implementing or updating Patrol tests.

 1. Identify the user journey